-The winter school course on Comparative Studies in Adult Education and Lifelong Learning focuses on questions about adult education and lifelong learning that refer to the learning processes of adults and to their integration into multiple (educational) contexts.
+The Adult Education Academy on International & Comparative Studies for Students and Practitioners in Adult Education and Lifelong Learning focuses on questions about adult education and lifelong learning that refer to the learning processes of adults and to their integration into multiple (educational) contexts.
 In international contexts - especially within international organisations - the term "lifelong learning" is frequently associated with "adult learning".
-As a consequence, the winter school has been developed with an orientation towards the questions and discourse of lifelong learning from the perspective of adult education.
+As a consequence, the Adult Education Academy has been developed with an orientation towards the questions and discourse of lifelong learning from the perspective of adult education.